nehalineogi/azure-cross-solution-network-architectures/bicep/aks/README.md

 For configuration of Front Door for ingress, this is currently best done after deployment of the cluster by following the instructions [AKS Private Cluster with Azure Front Door](../../aks/README-private-cluster-with-AFD.md)

-There are also ADO pipelines available that will build all types of AKS cluster (public\private and kubenet\CNI) and they are found here: [ADO Build Pipelines](../aks/pipelines/)

 # Quickstart deployment

 ### Task 1: clone the repository and deploy